GrinonBarrett/Taksidos/Extras/Magic Armor.md

 Rarer than magical weapons, magical armor can be a major advantage in battle.
-FInding someone to repair such armor is difficult, as they must be partnered with or themselves a master smith and a skilled mage.
+Finding someone to repair such armor is difficult, as they must be partnered with or themselves a master smith and a skilled mage.

 **Armor Classification**
 Name